 I’ve alluded to it several times.
 It’s the reason why funding for the arts means as much to me as it does.
 It’s been an outlet for my extreme, sensitive emotions.
-As I described when I opened up about life as an only child, I cared about theatre more than I ever cared about my less than impressive stint on the soccer field.
+As I described when I opened up about life as an only child, I care about theatre more than I ever cared about my less than impressive stint on the soccer field.
 And it will always be my first love.

 But having spent my entire life as a so-called “theatre kid,” my mind can’t help but sometimes think about theatre even when it’s not necessarily called for.
 I started participating in theatre in elementary school, and the obsession progressed all the way to adulthood and involvement in community theatre.